arnefmeyer/FrameGrabberPlugin/README.md

 and [CoreServices.cpp](https://github.com/open-ephys/plugin-GUI/blob/master/Source/CoreServices.cpp).
 Note that this does not affect the rest of the GUI as it is using the juce namespace anyway.

+## Changing camera parameters

+The v4l2 library comes with some tools that can be used to control camera parameters.
+The easiest way to see all available v4l2 controls is to use the v4l2-ctl tool from cmdline:

+*v4l2-ctl --all*

+An alternative is to use [guvcview](http://guvcview.sourceforge.net).